brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

 		.. code-block:: julia

 			immutable ChainSummary
-			  data::Array{Float64,3}
+			  value::Array{Float64,3}
 			  rownames::Vector{String}
 			  colnames::Vector{String}
 			  header::String
 			end

-		with model parameters indexed by the first dimension of ``data``, lag-autocorrelations by the second, and chains by the third.
+		with model parameters indexed by the first dimension of ``value``, lag-autocorrelations by the second, and chains by the third.

 .. function:: cor(c::MCMCChains)